 Feature photo – Vinayaraj

-Commiphora wightii is found in India, where is it called Indian myrrh, and in eastern Africa, where it is called guggul.
+Commiphora wightii is found in India, called Indian myrrh, and in eastern Africa, it is called guggul.
 Both C. wightii and C. africana are sources of bdellium.
 The thorny shrub is four to six feet tall with yellowish-green papery bark.
-It inhabits semi-arid to arid regions of northern India, central Asia, northern Africa, Iran, and Iraq.
-The branches produce a yellow gum that smells like myrrh.
-The yield of gum is much less than that of C. gileadensis or C. myrrha.
+It inhabits semi-arid to arid regions of northern India, central Asia, north Africa, Iran, and Iraq.
+The branches produce yellow gum that smells like myrrh.
+The gum yield is much less than that of C. gileadensis or C. myrrha.
 The plant is used locally as incense and commercially as a perfume binder and food flavoring.
 Overexploitation has caused rapid deterioration of the species, which is classified as “vulnerable” by the International Union for Conservation of Nature.

 Medicinal uses of Bdellium Gum

 The medicinal properties of bdellium gum are similar to those of C. myrrha and C. gileadensis.
 There appears to be consensus on the resin’s cholesterol-lowering and analgesic properties.
 Traditionally, it has been used to treat arthritis, atherosclerosis, skin diseases such as leukoderma, and obesity.
 Guggul (bdellium gum) has been used in Ayurvedic medicine since 600 BC, and there are references to the plant in the Sushruta Samhita.